neo4j/graphql/.changeset/proud-houses-love.md

 "@neo4j/graphql": minor
 ---

-Allows for combining filters with AND/OR when subscribing to events.
+Allows combining filters with AND/OR when subscribing to events.